surubro/WIFI-Captive-Portal/README.md

 # ESP8266 WiFi Captive Portal

+## Updates applied

+>[+] we now capture usernames and passwords.

+>[+] bug fixes while compiling the solution on Arduino.

+>[+] It now requires password to access "PASS" page, password can be set as desired in the code, default password for .bin file is P@ssw0rd!

+## Updates to be applied

+>[+] Option to add certificates to use HTTPS instead of HTTP.

 ## Disclaimer
 This project is for testing and educational purposes.
-Use it only against your own networks and devices.
+Use it only against authorized targets and your own networks and devices.
 I don't take any responsibility for what you do with this program.

 ## About this project
 WiFi captive portal for the NodeMCU (ESP8266 Module) with DNS spoofing.